×

 Check Water Drainage Around the Foundation

 Step outside and observe how water flows around your home.
-The ground should slope away from your house by at least 6 inches over the first 10 feet[1][7].
-After a rainstorm, check for areas where water pools near the foundation.
-Pooling water can increase hydrostatic pressure, leading to cracks or leaks.
-If you notice these issues, consider regrading the soil or extending your downspouts to divert water at least 6 feet away from the foundation[1].
-This fix typically costs between $100 and $300[1].
-Also, clear any debris from your gutters to prevent overflow, which can saturate the soil[1][6].
+The ground should slope away from your house by at least 6 inches over the first 10 feet.
+After a rainstorm, look for areas where water pools near the foundation.
+Pooling water creates hydrostatic pressure, which forces moisture through cracks and seams.

-To identify hidden drainage issues, use a garden hose to mimic rainfall and observe water flow.
-If you have a crawlspace, inspect the vapor barriers for tears or gaps, ensuring all seams are properly sealed to block moisture[1].
+To find hidden drainage issues, run a garden hose along the foundation to mimic rainfall and watch where the water goes.
+If you have a crawlspace, check the vapor barriers for tears or gaps.

 Step 2: Test and Maintain Your Sump Pump